sagemath/trac_to_gh/Issue 9368.md

 CC:  justin @qed777 @jhpalmieri

-#9346 which corrects a problem with the variable has a problem, because SAGE64 is ignored on any plaform other than OS X.
+#9346 which corrects a problem with the variable SAGE64 has a problem, because SAGE64 is ignored on any platform other than Solaris/OpenSolaris.
+The flag is useful on OS X too and potentially on other platforms like HP-UX.

-This needs correcting urgently.
+This needs correcting urgently as it will mess up peoples OS X builds.

 Dave

 Issue created by migration from https://trac.sagemath.org/ticket/9368